 This document summarizes the current observational capabilities of VERA (VLBI Exploration of Radio Astrometry), which is operated by National Astronomical Observatory of Japan (NAOJ).
 VERA is a Japanese VLBI array to explore the 3-dimensional structure of the Milky Way Galaxy based on high-precision astrometry of Galactic maser sources.
 VERA array consists of four stations located at Mizusawa, Iriki, Ogasawara, and Ishigaki-jima with baseline ranges from 1000 km to 2300 km (see, figure 1).
 The construction of VERA array was completed in 2002, and it is under regular operation since the fall of 2003.
 VERA was opened to international users in the 22 GHz band (K band) and the 43 GHz band (Q band) from 2009.
-In 2011, VERA is opened in the 6.7 GHz band (C band) tentatively.
+And also, VERA was opened in the 6.7 GHz band (C band) as a shared-risk observation from 2011.
 This document is intended to give astronomers necessary information for proposing observations with VERA.